-In Mar 2018, Singapore Success Stories signed a Memorandum of Understanding (MOU) with the Affiliates of the China Education Association for International Exchange (CEAIE) to formally represent over 600 Universities and Colleges in China for their recruitment of students.
-We are the first and only Education Consultant in Singapore to be recognised and appointed to assist students with their application for admissions and scholarships to Chinese Universities.
+In Mar 2018, Singapore Success Stories (SSS) signed a Memorandum of Understanding (MOU) with the Affiliates of the China Education Association for International Exchange (CEAIE) to formally represent over 300 Universities and Colleges in China for their recruitment of students.
+We are the first and only Education Consultant in Singapore to assist students with their application for admissions and scholarships to Chinese Universities.

 In the MOU, both parties also pledged to work together to enhance development in the following areas:

 - Joint marketing and recruitment of international students;

 - Support and facilitation of articulation of joint programs with Chinese Universities;

 - Mobility of faculty, scholars and students between institutions;

 - Internship and career support for students and graduates;

 - Sharing or creation of educational materials and resources.

 For many years, when most people in Southeast Asia think about overseas education, the following destinations come to mind naturally: United Kingdom, United States of America, Australia and New Zealand.
 There are many factors that can be attributed to this observation: the long-standing reputation of some institutions, or the general perception that studying in these countries are better.
 So why consider getting your education in China?

 First and foremost, a degree earned in China can lead to better job prospects at home as China and Southeast Asia forge closer economic ties, especially so with the Belt and Road Initiative that is ongoing ferociously at the moment.
 This is partly why an estimated 80,000 students from Southeast Asia chose to enrol in Chinese universities in 2016, a 15 per cent increase from 2014, according to the country’s Education Ministry.
 Now, ASEAN students form the biggest group of foreign students studying in China’s higher education institutes, according to this Channel News Asia report.